 How to view the Azure dashboard on a full screen?

-To see the Azure dashboard on a full screen, click on the Full-screen option that is present next to the Refresh button.
-If you want to go back to the normal screen, you just need to press the escape key from your keyboard.
+To see the Azure dashboard on a full screen, click the Full-screen option next to the Refresh button.
+If you want to return to the normal screen, press the escape key from your keyboard.

-To unshare or unpublish the Azure portal dashboard, click on the Manage Sharing dropdown –> Choose Unshare option.
+To unshare or unpublish the Azure portal dashboard, click the Manage Sharing dropdown and Choose the Unshare option.

 Finally, click on the Unpublish button to unshare the Azure Portal dashboard.